Trump White House Calls Fatal Police Shooting of Stephon Clark a 'Local Matter'

 Steinle died on July 1, 2015.
 Two days later, Trump tweeted about her death, sending “heartfelt condolences” to her family.
 He later demanded that President Obama call her family and blamed her death on the immigration policies of the Obama Administration.

-He also took to Twitter in December to criticize the jury’s verdict in the case.
+Trump also took to Twitter in December to criticize the jury’s verdict in the case.

 “A disgraceful verdict in the Kate Steinle case!
 No wonder the people of our Country are so angry with Illegal Immigration,” he tweeted, later adding: “His exoneration is a complete travesty of justice.
 BUILD THE WALL!”